12 Ways to Get Serious About Blogging So You Can Turn Your Blog Into a Full-Time Job

 These activities might be fun, but if you're ready to get serious about blogging, you need to cut back on them to make room for more important activities.
 Try tracking the time you spend on each task for the next week or so using a tool like Toggl.
 Next, figure out which activities are eating up the majority of your time without creating results in your business, and make a game plan to reduce or eliminate them.

 5. Automate what you can't eliminate.

-If there’s a task that’s eating up a lot of your time, but it’s a task that’s directly related to your blog’s success, look into automating it.
-I’m a HUGE fan of automation.
+If there's a task that's eating up a lot of your time but it's a task that's directly related to your blog's success, look into automating it.
+I'm a huge fan of automation.
 Anything I can automate, I will.
-Here are a few things you might consider automating:
+Here are a few things you can automate:

-You could also look into hiring a Virtual Assistant to help you with the blog-related tasks that don’t necessarily require your “personal touch”.
-These might include:
+You could also look into hiring a Virtual Assistant to help you with the blog-related tasks that don't necessarily require your personal touch.
+For example:

-Outsourcing these kinds of tasks allows you to focus on the things that are most essential for your growth and success (and your income!)
-For more details on automating and outsourcing, check out this post.
+Outsourcing these tasks allows you to focus on the things that are most essential for your growth, success, and income.

 6. Invest in your blog's design.

 The design of your website is the first impression people have of you and your business, and it forms from the minute they land on your homepage.
 Don't skimp on your design!
 Whether it's time or money you'll be investing for this step, I promise it’ll be worth it.